(All) Sports Social Clubs & Classes in Perth

 The West Australian Football Commission (WAFC) is the caretaker of football throughout the State and is responsible for the overall development of the game.

-- Local Clubs:Social Club
+- Other:Social Club

 The WAFC’s role includes ownership of the State’s two AFL teams – the West Coast Eagles and Fremantle Football Club, guiding the West Australian Football League (WAFL), overseeing community football, managing umpiring, and driving participation through game development and the talent pathway.